 - Make sure you take care of pests.
 Ensure that your restaurant has gone through the proper pest control by applying pest prevention techniques in your facility.

 - Store waste correctly.
 Dispose of all solid waste from food prep daily and keep the trash area clean.
 Any waste can create an infestation of bugs, mold, or other health hazards, which could compromise your inspection.

 - Keep operational records.
 In the event that something faulty shows up during the inspection, it is important to have proper operational documentation.
 Ensuring that you went through all the proper protocols leading up to a health inspection can better prepare you for any unexpected results.

-Not abiding by food safety regulations, disregarding local health policies, failing to pass restaurant health inspections, and not acquiring the correct permits are just a few of the situations that can result in steep fines.
+Not abiding by restaurant safety regulations, disregarding local health policies, failing to pass health inspections, and not acquiring the correct permits are just a few of the situations that can result in steep fines.
 To avoid these unwanted costs, it is important to be aware of when you could face fines.

 Types of violations that result in costly restaurant fines include: